mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     **Deploy**: Turn a space into **Hallowed Ground**.

 name:     True Strike
-text:     Deal 2 damage to a minion and reduce it's attack by 1 until the start of your next turn.
+text:     Deal 2 damage to a minion and give it -1⚔️ until the start of your next turn.

 name:     Azurite Lion
 text:     **Celerity**

 name:     Bolster
-text:     **Intensify**: Give friendly minions +2❤️.
+text:     **Intensify**: Give allied minions +2❤️.

 name:     Channeled Breath
-text:     Restore 2❤️ to your General for each friendly minion.
+text:     Restore 2❤️ to your General for each allied minion.

 name:     Dauntless Advance
 text:     **Echo**
-          Your General and nearby friendly minions gain, "Takes no damage this turn."
+          Your General and nearby allies gain "Takes no damage this turn".

 name:     Divine Bond
 text:     **Echo**